mintster/jangles/README.md

 Java Jangles
 ============

-Java Jangles is a project featuring java application functions like caching, logging, the data provider pattern, web services, user authentication and other common practices.
-Jangles Core Library also served as a vehicle for me to transition from .NET to Java in 2012, as you'll find the patterns in Jangles similar to those used in .NET at the time.
-Or at least by me, anyway.
+Jangles is a very lean Java application with basic features like caching, logging, dual MySQL / H2 JDBC configuration, global properties and more.
+It is intended to be used as a codebase for Java Applications.

-###  Jangles Features Documentation
+###  Jangles Posts on NixMash

 Several posts at <http://nixmash.com> covered code in Java Jangles.
 Here is a partial list: